szarnyasg/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 To demonstrate the performance of DuckDB when executing SQL on Pandas DataFrames, we now present a number of benchmarks.
 The source code for the benchmarks is available for interactive use [in Google Colab](https://colab.research.google.com/drive/1eg_TJpPQr2tyYKWjISJlX8IEAi8Qln3U?usp=sharing).
 In these benchmarks, we operate *purely* on Pandas DataFrames.
 Both the DuckDB code and the Pandas code operates fully on a `Pandas-in, Pandas-out` basis.

-### Benchmark Setup and Data Set
+### Benchmark Setup and Dataset

 We run the benchmark entirely from within the Google Colab environment.
-For our benchmark dataset, we use the [infamous TPC-H data set](http://www.tpc.org/tpch/).
+For our benchmark dataset, we use the [infamous TPC-H dataset](http://www.tpc.org/tpch/).
 Specifically, we focus on the `lineitem` and `orders` tables as these are the largest tables in the benchmark.
 The total dataset size is around 1 GB in uncompressed CSV format ("scale factor" 1).

 As DuckDB is capable of using multiple processors (multi-threading), we include both a single-threaded variant and a variant with two threads.
 Note that while DuckDB can scale far beyond two threads, Google Colab only supports two.